 The Five “W’s” of Getting Children Their First Pet

-Traditionally, when journalism is taught, instructors want their future reporters always to convey the five “W’s” found inside of any great story: “Who, What, When, Where and Why (along with an “H” for how).
+Traditionally, when journalism is taught, instructors want their future reporters always to convey the five “W’s” found inside of any great story: “Who, What, When, Where, and Why (along with an “H” for how).
 Getting your child their first pet also comes with answers to these important questions.
 As far as the “H” goes, you should always consider a shelter or rescue organization for “how” to get an animal.

 WHO would be you and your family, unless you are considering going through a breeder.
 But remember, this choice often promotes “puppy mills” and other unscrupulous reproductive and storage practices.
 So make sure that whoever (and wherever) you’re shopping for a pet are reputable and reliable sources.

-WHAT kind of kind of pet you ultimately get will depend entirely on you, your family and many other unique circumstances.
+WHAT kind of pet you ultimately get will depend entirely on you, your family and many other unique circumstances.
 There are many choices to consider: dogs and cats, rodents and reptiles, and many other options for a pet.

 For example, if you choose a canine, will you opt for a larger, more family-friendly dog, like a Golden Retriever or Labrador?
 Sometimes smaller breeds of dogs are more appropriate in some less-than-large living situations.
-Be sure to do your homework when it comes choosing some of these tinier terriers since some of them aren’t very kid-friendly.
+Be sure to do your homework when it comes to choosing some of these tinier terriers since some of them aren’t very kid-friendly.

 WHEN you bring a new animal into your household is another important decision and careful consideration to weigh.
 For some families, they may already have an existing pet when they bring home an infant.
 Others need to consider the age(s) of the children in their household when choosing an appropriate pet.

 According to medical research from John Hopkins, the sooner, the better for this type of interaction to take place for youngsters, especially infants.
-Studies have shown that infants exposed to pet dander, other types of animal and other allergens are less likely to develop asthma, allergies and other respiratory problems later in life.
+Studies have shown that infants exposed to pet dander, other types of animal, and other allergens are less likely to develop asthma, allergies, and other respiratory problems later in life.

-WHERE: As discussed previously, a shelter or rescue group should at least be considered, but we can also pose the question about the “where” the animal’s place is within your household.
+WHERE: As discussed previously, a shelter or rescue group should at least be considered, but we can also pose the question about “where” the animal’s place is within your household.
 Their sleeping quarters, the place where they will be fed and watered should be decided well in advance of their arrival.